Your pond plants will start to go brown and die back in Autumn

 We have photographed some of our plants in the Nursery in October so that you can see that yours are looking just the same.

-- Foliage should be cut from the Anemopsis californica before it rots into the water
+- Cut back foliage on Anemopsis californica before it rots into the water

 - Leave any Equisetum species plants with foliage intact - some stems will go orange and some grey.
 Neaten off in Spring by rubbing your hand over the surface roughly or trimming the top of the stems to only remove the non-green parts.
 If you cut the green stems they will take some time to regrow.

-- Myosotis species stems will have gone black – remove the stems you can see above the water line but those under the water will reshoot next Spring.
+- Remove the stems of Myosotis species you can see above the water line but the black stems under the water will reshoot next Spring.

 - Cut back the leaf of Pontederia cordata species before they fall and rot but leave the stalks above the Winter water level of your pond as the stems are hollow